West Reading, Pennsylvania

 West Reading is a borough in Berks County, Pennsylvania, United States, located next to the city of Reading.
 The population was 4,553 at the 2020 census.
 It contains a vibrant main street (Penn Avenue) and the large Reading Hospital and Medical Center.
 It was also the site of the VF Outlet Village, one of the largest outlet malls in the United States.
 The VF Outlet Village was located in the buildings of the former Berkshire Knitting Mills, which was in operation from 1908 to 1975.
 The VF Outlet closed in 2020.

 History

 The Lenape tribe occupied the area.

 The borough was settled in 1873 and incorporated on March 18, 1907.
 It celebrated its 100th anniversary in 2007.

 In 2022, Samantha Kaag, West Reading’s first ever female Mayor, was elected and took office.

 In 2023, seven people were killed in the 2023 Pennsylvania chocolate factory explosion.

 Geography

 According to the U.S. Census Bureau, the borough has a total area of 0.6 sqmi, all land.
+West Reading is located west of the Schuylkill River, and north of the Wyomissing Creek.
+It is settled on a hilly region, as usual for towns in the Piedmont (plateau).
+The previously mentioned Penn Avenue interchanges with U.S. Route 422 going eastbound, along bordering two directions railways to the north and east.
+It borders Reading, PA to the south and east, and Wyomissing, PA to the north and east.